SaranshBangar/GeeksforGeeks-Solutions/README.md

-# GeeksforGeeks-Solutions by Saransh Bangar
+# GeeksforGeeks Solutions by Saransh Bangar

 Hey there, fellow code wranglers! 👋

 Welcome to my coding playground, where the bugs are features and errors are just happy little accidents.
 I'm Saransh Bangar, a second-year software engineering sorcerer at SRM Institute of Science and Technology.
-Behold, my brainchild – "GeeksforGeeks-Solutions." 🚀
+Behold, my brainchild – "GeeksforGeeks Solutions." 🚀

 ## 🤔 Why This Coding Carnival?